 DUETACT may be initiated with 30 mg/2 mg or 30 mg/4 mg tablet strengths based on the dose of pioglitazone and glimepiride already being taken.
 Patients who are not controlled with 15 mg of pioglitazone in combination with glimepiride should be carefully monitored when switched to DUETACT.

 Any change in diabetic therapy should be undertaken with care and appropriate monitoring as changes in glycemic control can occur.
-Patients should be observed carefully for hypoglycemia (1-2 weeks) when being transferred to DUETACT, especially from longer half-life sulfonylureas (e.g. chlorpropamide) due to potential overlapping of drug effect.
+Patients should be observed carefully for hypoglycemia (one to two weeks) when being transferred to DUETACT, especially from longer half-life sulfonylureas (e.g., chlorpropamide) due to potential overlapping of drug effect.